 The Aventon Pace 500 is another great commuting option, but this time with a bit of a twist!
 It is a fantastic commuter and city e-bike.
 It comes equipped with a 750w Samsung motor and a battery that offers around a 40-mile range, depending on your riding style.
 This range is ideal for someone looking to commute, as one-way trips on bikes are typically under 20 miles.
 You can also hit a top speed of 28mph!
 This bike has a great electronic setup.
 But what about the rest of the build?
 The bike has a 1x8 drivetrain, allowing multiple speeds for any hills you come across.
 Hydraulic disc brakes provide top-notch stopping power when you need it as well.
 If you’ve been looking for an e-bike for commuting, this could be your best option.

 Decathlon provides tons of value in their bikes at prices that won’t break the bank.
 Many of their bikes are perfect for entry-level riders looking to break into the bike world.
 That said, there are still some intermediate to advanced-level bikes at some great prices.
-Navigating which bike might be best for you is difficult, so if you have questions about Decathlon or any bikes or don’t know where to start, reach out to a Cycling Expert on Curated, and I’ll be happy to find the perfect bike that exceeds your expectations.
+To explore more Cycling articles as you pursue your journey in the sport, check out the Expert Journal here on Curated.